Best Road Running Shoes for Men of 2026

 Responsiveness is how much energy a shoe provides when you push off the ground.
 More responsive shoes feel bouncy, making you feel like you’re getting some assistance with every step.
 Runners who want to go faster tend to like a more responsive shoe.

-The On Clousurfer 2, which uses On’s CloudTec Phase midsole, is also very responsive, thanks to the unique design in the midsole.
+The On Cloudsurfer 2, which uses On’s CloudTec Phase midsole, is also very responsive thanks to the unique midsole design.
 The On Cloudeclipse also features the CloudTec Phase midsole and a Helion EVA super foam.
 The Cloudeclipse offers maximum cushion in a very responsive platform.

 Arch support